mouhong/Taro/readme.md

 }
 ```

 Note that every call to `Save` commits the transaction.
 There's no way to save two aggregates in one transaction.
-This is by design because Event Driven Architecture is the core of Taro (even thought Taro is just a Poor Man's implementation).
+This is by design because Taro is designed to be an event-driven framework (event thought it's just a poor man's implementation).

 Events are published in the background, so you shouldn't assume events are all published when the `Save` method returns.
-Before being published, events will be saved in the same database where Orders are saved.
-They are also saved in the same transaction, so events won't be published if the `Save` method failed.

 Events will be delivered 'at least once'.
-So it's possible that an event is published more than once.
+It's possible that an event is published more than once.
 So you are required to apply 'Idempotency' to your event handlers.

-## How it works ##

-When calling `Save` method in domain repositories, the aggregate and the pending events are saved inside a db transaction, so events are guaranteed to be saved as long as the aggregate is saved successfully.
-Then a signal is sent to the `IRelayWorker`, which is responsible to 'relay' the events to the underlying transport.
-If the application crashed after the db commit but before the relay worker signaling.
-The relay worker will check all pending events in the database and publish them on the next startup.